dmudugam/dmudugam/README.md

-- 👋 Hi, I’m @dmudugam
+- 👋 Hi, I’m @dmudugam, and I promise I’m not a bot... unless it’s a really cool bot that tells dad jokes!
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... discovering whether pineapple belongs on pizza or if it’s just a tropical conspiracy.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... how to juggle my responsibilities without dropping the imaginary balls of life!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... the ultimate guide to procrastination—because why do today what you can put off until tomorrow?
-- 📫 How to reach me ...
+- 📫 How to reach me ... send a carrier pigeon, but make sure it’s well-fed; I don’t want any hangry birds showing up!

 ![](https://komarev.com/ghpvc/?username=dmudugam&color=green)